milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 ## Introduction to Python

-6. Functions
+\6.
+Functions
-7. Libraries
+\7.
+Libraries
-8. Dictionaries
+\8.
+Dictionaries

-**Additional topics**
+\9.
+Tuples

-9. Tuples
+**Optional topics**
 10. Sets
-- [Repetition on Slicing](http://software-carpentry.org/v4/python/slice.html) (Access of lists, strings, tuples)
+11. [Repetition on Slicing](http://software-carpentry.org/v4/python/slice.html) (Access of lists, strings, tuples)
-- Strings (Methods)
+12. String Functions

 ## 6. Functions

-Functions are little stand-alone programs that are called from within your own program
+Functions are little stand-alone programs that are called from within your own program.

 We define new functions using `def`.
 Let's define a very simple function `SquareNumber` that returns the square of a number: